jquintozamora/blog/source/about/index.md

 As part of my hobbies I like cycling and playing football, and I've got some skills for cooking `spanish omelette`.

-Currently I'm working as a `Senior Software Engineer - Full Stack JavaScript Developer` at **Concentra Analytics** in London, United Kingdom.
+I'm working as a `Senior Software Engineer - Full Stack JavaScript Developer` at **Concentra Analytics** in London, United Kingdom.

 <br>